cypress-io/cypress-documentation/content/api/cypress-api/env.md

 ### Name and Value

-#### Change environment variables from configuration file from within your tests
+#### Change environment variables from the configuration file from within your tests

 <Alert type="warning">